barchart/alerting-service-public/docs/content/concepts/security.md

 Your system is responsible for initial authentication, for example:

-* Perhaps your user was challenged for a username and password.
+* Perhaps users provide a username and password.
-* Perhaps your user was identified using an SSO technique.
+* Perhaps users are identified using an SSO technology.
-* Perhaps your "user" is a script running within a trusted environment.
+* Perhaps you are running scripts in a trusted environment and the "user" is assumed.

 Since your system _"knows"_ which user is active, it is also _responsible for token generation_.